transient-haskell/axiom/README.md

 [![Gitter](https://badges.gitter.im/theam/haskell-do.svg)](https://gitter.im/Transient-Transient-Universe-HPlay/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

-ghcjs-hplay is also the Web user interface of [Transient](https://github.com/agocorona/transient).
+Axiom (the new mame of ghcjs-hplay) is also the Web user interface of [Transient](https://github.com/agocorona/transient).

-Unlike his predecessor, [hplayground](http://github.com/agocorona/hplayground), ghcjs-hplay has full integration with Transient and can run widgets that run code on the server, the client or both.
+Unlike his predecessor, [hplayground](http://github.com/agocorona/hplayground), Axiom has full integration with Transient and can run widgets that run code on the server, the client or both.

 To see how it integrates with Transient and how to create client-server applications, see the web paragraphs of the [transient tutorial](https://github.com/agocorona/transient/wiki/Transient-tutorial).